 Santolina chamaecyparissus goes by several common names, including gray santolina, ground cypress, holy herb, lavender cotton, and petite cyress.

-Lavender cotton is generally hardy in zones 6-9.
+Lavender cotton is generally hardy in zones 6 to 9.
 Plants in raised beds with sharply draining soil may be hardy to zone 5.
 Plants that sit in mushy dense soil throughout winter thaws and freezes are less likely to perennialize.

 With proper care, your plants should attain a height of one to three feet, spreading about three feet across.
 Lavender cotton needs a full day of sun to maintain its compact shape.
 In the shade, the plants will become leggy as they strain towards the light.

-Lavender cotton plants have such amazing foliage; in full sun it appears gleaming silver, on cloudy days it’s a cool seafoam hue, at dusk, it takes on almost a bluish cast.
+Lavender cotton plants have such amazing foliage that in full sun it appears gleaming silver, on cloudy days it’s a cool seafoam hue, and at dusk it takes on almost a bluish cast.
 The bright yellow one-inch flowers are held erect on wiry green stems.
 Lavender cotton blooms from early to mid-summer.
 Deadheading will not prolong blooming or cause repeat blooming, but will maintain a tidier plant.

 How to Plant Lavender Cotton